rigorousinquiry/rigorousinquiry.github.io/README.md

   - a category (style, beauty, or life)
   - a color, in hex

-* Put your photos in `img/assets`.
+* Put your photos in `img/YYYY-MM-DD`.
 Be sure to include:
   - a short, wide photo with the title `00-featurecover.jpg`
   - a square photo with the title `0-cover.jpg`
   - any other photos you would like to be included with your post

 See existing posts for examples.

+There cannot be more than one post per day.
+If someone has already submitted a post for today, wait until tomorrow.